 The 2012 Vincent Pinot Noir Eola-Amity Hills bottling marks the return of an old friend to our line up.
 In our first vintage, we produced just two wines, a Zenith vineyard bottling and several barrels of Eola-Amity Hills.
 Since then we haven’t had enough fruit from this subregion of the Willamette Valley to continue bottling a specific Eola-Amity Hills cuvee.
 Until now.
 With three Eola-Amity Hills sites, we have four barrels of wine in this blend that show the richer side of Pinot Noir, with a complex ash and berry fruit aromas and lovely, full blue fruit flavors.
-What’s missing is the structure of the vineyard bottlings, so drink this in the next few years as you are a bit more patient with our top wines. (to be released Spring 2014)
+What’s missing is the structure of the vineyard bottlings, so drink this in the next few years as you are a bit more patient with our top wines.
+VERY LIMITED

 2012 Vincent Chardonnay Willamette Valley – $23/750mL SOLD OUT